How to get a H1 in Maths?

 This is honestly true for all subjects, but especially for maths.
 Even though the same question will not appear again, the structure, method, and skills required will appear time and time again.

 Doing as many exam questions as possible will allow you to fully grasp the format of the exam.
-You will get an idea of the marking scheme and what is required of you.
+You will get an idea of the marking scheme and what is required for the H1.

 This is the best website for exam papers!